compose-spec/compose-spec/spec.md

 ### ipam

-`ipam` specify custom IPAM config.
+`ipam` specifies custom a IPAM configuration.
 This is an object with several properties, each of which is optional:

 -   `driver`: Custom IPAM driver, instead of the default.
 -   `config`: A list with zero or more configuration elements, each containing: